 Happy Pak is a small, online business based in the Indianapolis area.
 As we're still in the initial building phase of our entrepreneurial life, it's important to create a network of like-minded local businesses with whom to network and create lifelong partnerships.
-That being said, here are just five of the many local businesses (in no particular order) who help us bring on the happy each and every day:
+That being said, here are just five of the many local businesses (in no particular order) who help us bring on the happy each and every day.
+Let's un-pak that!

 This gourmet popcorn shop is a Happy Pak staple.
 According to JPI’s website, twins Mandy and Carly founded the company in 2003 with the mission to “Celebrate Happiness”—not unlike our mission at Happy Pak to “Bring on the happy!”
 They offer a wide variety of yummy popcorn flavors including Indy Style (caramel + cheddar), hot wing and ranch, and white chocolate peanut butter--just to name a few.
 If you’re looking for some delectable popped snacks, you can find JPI in Broad Ripple Village, the Indianapolis airport, or maybe even in a Happy Pak!
 We've included them in several collections including our New Baby paks and College paks.